Skip to main content

 Alternatively, you may choose to personalise your holiday with visit some of the most impressive Antebellum Plantations outside New Orleans combined with a fascinating boat tour of the nearby Louisiana swamps, known for their alligators and snapping turtles, and where you can admire the fauna, such as the moss-draped cypresses native to the bayous of Louisiana.

-Day 9: Houston and NASA
+Day 9: Houston & NASA

 We leave New Orleans this morning heading ever westwards along Louisiana’s Cajun country towards Texas.
 As we enter the outskirts of Houston, our first stop is at the world-famous NASA Johnson Space Centre, still a working NASA base from where the international space station is controlled.
 We visit ‘Mission Control’, now restored to its 1965 look with all the original equipment and furniture – a unique experience.